 We would be delighted to welcome your family to the house.
-We have children ourselves, now aged 18 and 7 years, and we too came to Tuscany with a little one—way back when we arrived with our three-month-old daughter in 2004.
+We have children ourselves, now aged 19 and 8 years, and we too came to Tuscany with a little one—way back when we arrived with our three-month-old daughter, back in 2004.
 At the house, we welcome several couples with babies each year—often returning guests who’ve stayed during their honeymoon and who opt to travel to a known location for their first trip abroad with baby.
 Knowing where you are going to, and what is available for you in terms of welcome, ambience, service, and equipment—makes the experience more relaxing.

 As you have never been here before, a tiny bit of background might give you the picture.
-Siena House is not a typical hotel or villa.
-We’re somewhere between the two: More service than a plain villa rental and more homely amenities than a typical hotel.
-We are in a great location for exploring and easy to reach from airports, by car.
-We have comfortable rooms and some homely amenities, appreciated most of all by young families: A fully equipped, modern kitchen just for guests in the garden that we call The Summer Kitchen.
+Siena House is not a typical hotel or villa, but somewhere between the two: More service than a plain villa rental and more homely amenities than a typical hotel.
+We are in a great location for exploring, yet the immediate situation is perfect for lazy days ‘at home’ with comfortable rooms and homely amenities.
+Appreciated most of all by young families, we have a fully equipped modern kitchen, just for guests in the garden that we call The Summer Kitchen.
 Inside, there are two full kitchens.
-For those staying on the first floor a dishwasher kettle and small work surface, convenient for washing baby’s bottles, and more.
-In bedrooms, full black out shutters as well as A/C and mosquito screens on all windows aid restful sleep for the whole family.
+For those staying on the first floor, a dishwasher kettle and small work surface, convenient for washing baby’s bottles.
+In all bedrooms, full black out shutters as well as A/C and mosquito screens on all windows aid restful sleep for the whole family.

 Our pool is salt water, not chlorine.
-At poolside and on the South West lawn/terrace we use Australian ‘Shade Sails’ which filter 95% of UV light.
+At poolside and on the South West lawn/terrace we use Australian ‘Shade Sails’ which filter 95% of UV light from above.
 The pool is set within soft lawns and is fully enclosed by a fence in a sheltered, scenic spot.

 Amenities for baby travellers